 Individual courses need not be formally reviewed by the Distance Leaning Council, but should be approved by the appropriate person in the department, division, school, or college and include consultation with the online learning team in the Office of Teaching & Learning (OTL).
-Online instructors must complete the OTL’s “Teaching Online Workshop” before teaching online at DU.
+Online instructors must complete the OTL’s “Teaching Online Short Course” before teaching online at DU.

 Visit the Teaching Online portfolio for faculty, student, and technology resources available for teaching an online course.

-Teaching Online Workshop
+Teaching Online Short Course

 What Faculty Need to Know About Teaching Online